The coronavirus COVID-19 is affecting 185 countries and territories around the world (till write of these article date)

 operators involved in commercial air transport of passengers in accordance with Commission Regulation (EU) 965/2012

-- Annex 1 - attached to pervious SD’s which contain List of airports located in affected areas with high risk of transmission of the CoViD-19 infection (This Annex is developed in coordination with EASA Member States and based on the information from WHO, ECDC and other reputable public health institutes.)
+- Annex 1 - attached to previous SD’s which contain a list of airports located in affected areas with a high risk of transmission of the CoViD-19 infection (This Annex is developed in coordination with EASA Member States and based on the information from WHO, ECDC, and other reputable public health institutes.)